by Chris Baumgartner

 Charlie Daniels is a country musician best known for his 1979 hit song “The Devil Went Down to Georgia.”
 His group the Charlie Daniels Band is best known for its 1975 anthem “The South’s Gonna Do It Again.”

 If you ever go down to the wooley swamp.

 “The Legend of Wooley Swamp” is a 1980 song by the Charlie Daniels Band (see previous note).

 [Title on screen.]
 “LASERBLAST.”
 Terrible name for laser eye surgery.
 Scares away the customers.

 LASIK is a popular type of corrective eye surgery performed using lasers to reshape the cornea; it is commonly used to improve eyesight in patients with myopia, hyperopia, or astigmatism.

-Gianni Russo, I remember her from, oh, wait a minute.
+Gianni Russo, I remember her from, oh, maybe not.

 Gianni Russo is best remembered for playing Marlon Brando’s son-in-law Carlo Rizzi in The Godfather.